Herb Crusted Pork Tenderloin, Sauteed Asian Broccoli and Roasted Red Potatoes

 While its browning I’ll combine the remaining ingredients to make the sauce.
 Once the florets have browned, add the sauce and toss to coat.
 Lower the heat slightly, cover and continue cooking another 5 to 10 minutes until the broccoli is fully cooked.
 Insert a fork into the broccoli to test doneness.
 I don’t like mine crisp or crunchy and not mushy.
 But, everyone’s tastes are different and that will determine when your broccoli is done.
 Remove from heat, plate and serve.

-1 tablespoon soy sauce, I like the low sodium soy sauce.
+- 1 tbsp soy sauce I prefer low sodium soy sauce

-Cut or break broccoli into medium to small florets
+- Cut or break broccoli into medium to small floretes

-In a small to medium bowl, combine garlic, honey, sesame oil and soy sauce and set aside.
+- In a small bowl to medium bowl, combine garlic, honey, seasame oil, and soy sauce and set aside.

-Remove from heat, transfer to serving bowl, serve and enjoy!
+- Remove from heat, transfer to a serving bowl, serve and enjoy.

 Dave and I put this meal together combining all of our favorites dishes.
 I don’t know about you, we love, love when a meal plan is made for us.
 When we don’t have to decide, “what’s for dinner tonight”.
 It makes life so much easier.